 OCD is a severe persuasive disorder where your child experiences frequent obsessive and intrusive thoughts (or obsessions), often followed by uncontrollable urges and compulsions.
 For more information, go to my Blog.

 A phobia is a persistent, excessive and unreasonable fear of an object or situation.
 5% of children and 16% of teenagers have a phobia in the UK.
 Phobias are different from usual fears as they become more severe with age.
 Children and teenagers with a phobia often feel huge shame about their fears, often because messages from others may be that they are being silly or overreacting.

 We all might worry about what other people think of us and become anxious.
 Children with Social Anxiety avoid attending clubs, eating in front of others and many other social events.
 This might mean they become socially withdrawn and may even develop school refusal.
 For more on Social Anxiety versus shyness, read more at my Blog.

-A specific event can trigger panic attacks, such as a crowded room or come on with no explanation.
+A specific event can trigger panic attacks, such as in a crowded room, or come on without explanation.
 The unpredictability of panic attacks can make them even more terrifying.
-If your child has had more than one panic attack, they become more fearful and want to avoid future situations.
+If your child has had multiple panic attacks, they become more fearful and want to avoid future situations.
 They are much more intense than feeling anxious; your child may feel.